Mohawk language: Grammar

-Mohawk words tend to be longer on average than words in English, primarily because they consist of a large amount of morphemes, or 'meaningful parts'.
+Mohawk words tend to be longer on average than words in English, primarily because they consist of a large number of morphemes.

 Mohawk expresses a number of distinctions on its pronominal elements: person (1st, 2nd, 3rd), number (singular, dual, plural), gender (masculine, feminine/indefinite, feminine/neuter) and inclusivity/exclusivity on the first person dual and plural.
 Pronominal information is encoded in prefixes on the verbs; separate pronoun words are used for emphasis.
 There are three main paradigms of pronominal prefixes: subjective (with dynamic verbs), objective (with stative verbs), and transitive.

 There are three core components to the Mohawk proposition: the noun, the predicate, and the particle.

 Mohawk words can be composed of many morphemes.
 What is expressed in English in many words can often be expressed by just one Mohawk word, a phenomenon known as polysynthesis.

 Nouns

 Nouns are given the following form in Mohawk:

 Noun prefixes give information relating to gender, animacy, number and person, and identify the word as a noun.